EMBRYOPSIDA Pirani & Prado

 EUCOMMIACEAE Engler, nom. cons.
 Back to Garryales

-Deciduous trees; O-methylated flavonols, little oxalate accumulation, inulin +, tanniniferous; laticifers +, articulated; vessel elements with simple perforations; true tracheids and rays alone, tracheid/tracheid pits circular, bordered; phloem fibres +; nodes 1:1; hairs micropapillate; cuticle wax crystalloids 0; stomata anomocytic; buds perulate; leaves spiral, lamina vernation supervolute-curved, margins toothed; flowers axillary, bracteoles 0; P 0; staminate flowers: A 5-12, filaments short, connective prolonged, endothecium biseriate; tapetal cells 2-6-nucleate; carpellate flowers: one carpel aborts; ovules 2/carpel, integument 5-9 cells across, micropyle long [700-1000 µm long], parietal tissue 3-5 cells across, nucellar cap ca 3 cells across; archesporium multicellular; fruit a samara, seed 1; testa thin; endosperm copious, embryo long; n = 17; chloroplast ORF184 lost.
+Trees, deciduous; O-methylated flavonols, little oxalate accumulation, inulin +, tanniniferous; laticifers +, articulated; vessel elements with simple perforation plates; true tracheids and rays alone, tracheid/tracheid pits circular, bordered; phloem fibres +; nodes 1:1; hairs micropapillate; cuticle wax crystalloids 0; stomata anomocytic; buds perulate; leaves spiral, lamina vernation supervolute-curved, margins toothed; flowers axillary, bracteoles 0; P 0; staminate flowers: A 4-12, filaments short, connective prolonged; endothecium biseriate; tapetal cells 2-6-nucleate; pistillode 0; carpellate flowers: staminodes 0; one carpel aborts; ovule integument 5-9 cells across, micropyle long [700-1000 µm long], parietal tissue 3-5 cells across, nucellar cap ca 3 cells across; archesporium multicellular; fruit a samara, seed 1, flattened; testa thin; endosperm copious, embryo long; n = 17; chloroplast ORF184 lost.

 1[list]/1: Eucommia ulmoides.
 Central China (map: from Guo 2000; Wang et al. 2003; green crosses are fossil distribution, approximate only, mostly from Ferguson et al. 1997).